alxthm/open-source-data-engineering/README.md

 Collect data from various sources (e.g. databases, APIs of 3rd party applications, etc) and store it.
 For each external interface/internal data storage solution, *connectors* can be developed to move the data.

 - [Meltano](https://meltano.com/): open-source Extract and Load (EL) tool, by gitlab.
-Low-code solution, but there is also a UI.
-Uses [Singer](https://www.singer.io/) specification (an open standard with many connectors already available)
+CLI solution, with a UI for monitoring and managing jobs.
+Uses [Singer](https://www.singer.io/) specification (an open standard with many connectors already available, aka *taps*)
-- [Airbyte](https://airbyte.io/): similar to Meltano, open-source EL tool with high traction, but no code solution.
-Also based on Singer, but uses a modified version -> custom connectors can be made (quickly?) with their [Connector Development Kit](https://airbyte.io/connector-development-kit) (CDK)
+- [Airbyte](https://airbyte.io/): similar to Meltano, open-source EL tool with high traction.
+Also based on Singer, but uses a modified version -> custom connectors can be made relatively quickly with their [Connector Development Kit](https://airbyte.io/connector-development-kit) (CDK).
+Compared ot meltano, more UI-based rather than CLI-based for job creation/management/deployment.
-- [Talend Open Studio](https://www.talend.com/fr/products/talend-open-studio/): French ETL tool, nice graphical user interface, but open-source version  only runs on a local installation (Windows 10/MacOS) ?
+- [Talend Open Studio](https://www.talend.com/fr/products/talend-open-studio/): French ETL tool, nice graphical user interface.
+Note: open-source version  only runs on a local installation (Windows 10/MacOS) ?
 - cloud-based, not open-source: Fivetran, Stitch (a product of Talend), Segment

 **Data storage** (warehouse/lakehouse)